ibexa/documentation-user/docs/organizing_the_content.md

 If a Content item has more than one Location, selecting Send to Trash will remove the Content item only from the current Location.
 The content will appear in Trash only once you have removed the last Location.

-You can permanently remove a Content item by checking it and activating the trash icon.
+You can permanently remove a Content item by checking it and clicking the trash icon.
-You can also permanently remove all content from the Trash by activating **Empty Trash**.
+You can also permanently remove all content from the Trash by clicking **Empty Trash**.

+!!! caution "Warning"

-**Warning!
-This action cannot be undone!**
+    Emptying the Trash cannot be undone!

 ## URL aliases

-Each Content item can have one or more additional URL aliases.
-There are additional URL that can be used to access this Content item.
+Each Content item can have one or more URL aliases.
+They are additional URL that can be used to access this Content item.

-You can add URL aliases in the URL tab under **Custom URL aliases for <Content name>** by activating the plus button.
+You can add URL aliases in the URL tab under **Custom URL aliases for <Content name>** by clicking the plus button.

 ![Creating a new URL alias](img/create_new_url_alias.png)